joshk98/gourmet-guide/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and go to: `http://localhost:3000`
+6. Open another terminal and type: `cd backend`
+7. In the backend folder, type: `node .`

 ### Usage